monster-js/monster-js/docs/main-concept/directives.md

 #### Parameters Explained

-* `element`: The current state of the element after applying other directives (if applicable).
+* `element`: The current element being modified by the directive.
+This could be the original element or an element modified by previous directives if multiple directives are applied in sequence.
 * `data`: Contains the directive-specific data, such as values passed with the namespace.
-* `originalElement`: The unmodified element as it was before any directive was applied.
+* `originalElement`: The element to which the directive was initially applied.
-* `<element-outlet>`: Re-inserts the original element into the directive's structure, preserving its content and behavior.
+* `<element-outlet>`: Re-inserts an element into the directive's ui.

 ## Using Directives in Components